felipenlunkes/felipenlunkes/README.md

 I am in career transition and looking for an opportunity as a developer.

+### 🚀 Fun facts about me

+* 💻 x86 Assembly is my favorite language and I practice a lot in my free time
+* 🧬 I am a biologist with experience in molecular biology
+* 📕 I am very interested in the history of computing
+* 📀 I have a virtual collection of operating systems (installation media)

+### 🤓 My interests

+- 🌱 I am currently learning more about JavaScript, Java, HTML/CSS and Python.
+- 👯 I’m looking to collaborate on operating systems, open source and commercial projects (backend and frontend).
+- 🤔 I’m looking for help with Hexagonix/Andromeda operating system development.
+- ❤️ I'm currently learning and practicing x86 Assembly and C, baremetal development and operating system implementation (Hexagonix OS).

 <!--
 - 📫 How to reach me: [@felipeldev on Twitter](https://twitter.com/felipeldev), [@dev_lipe on Instagram](https://instagram.com/dev_lipe) or felipemiguel_nery@hotmail.com
 -->